jhu-saw/sawSensablePhantom/drivers.md

 ```sh
 sudo PHANToMConfiguration
 ```

+:warning: If you get an error related to `libglw`, you should install the package `libglw1-mesa` (for Ubuntu 18, name might be different on other distributions).

 In the application, select the *PHANToM Model*.
 You should see a serial number appear on the bottom right if everything is working fine.
 Click *Add...* and then give your device a name (e.g. "left").
 Don't forget to *Apply* before quitting using *Ok*.

 In theory, one should be able to have multiple Phantom Omnis on a single computer but so far we were not able to do this on Linux.
 If you do figure out a solution, please let us know.
 As a stop gap solution, one can use ROS as middleware and 2 computers, one for each Omni.